AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - provide support for the swig 4.1 software
 - Added the ability in both :ref:`thrusterDynamicEffector` and :ref:`thrusterStateEffector` to connect a thruster to a moving body different than the hub.
 - The thrusters now have an additional variable called ``MaxSwirlTorque``.
 Useful for ion thrusters, it adds a torque about the thrust axis proportional to the current thrust factor.
+- Added a torsional spring and damper to the :ref:`SpinningBodyStateEffector` module.

 Version 2.1.4 (Oct.
 1, 2022)